 Keyboard Warrior was made in 1 week for the Berkeley College Game Jam by a team of 6.

-I was responsible for direction, game design, enemy design, and 3D art.
+I owned our game design, enemy design, and 3D art.

-I'm a big fan of using games to teach typing, so when I had the chance to pitch a typing game concept to my jam teammates, you can bet I took it.
+I'm a big fan of using games to teach, so when I had the chance to pitch a typing game concept to my jam teammates, you can bet I took it.

 Here's what that pitch looked looked like during the first few hours of the jam.